 In short, always explore the furthest part of the park first.

-Hong Kong can be hot and humid in Summer.
+Hong Kong can be hot and humid especially in Summer.
 Even though there is a bag check at the entrance to prevent you bringing dangerous items and outside food, but that doesn’t means your can’t bring a water bottle.
 We all know how overpriced a bottle of drink costs in a theme park, so make use of drinking fountains located around the whole Disneyland.

 One of the unique aspects of Disneyland is that all the cast members have stickers in their pockets that they love giving away to kids (and also adults).
 Ask politely to any of the staff you see and you might get lucky receiving limited edition stickers!